amandoabreu/amandoabreu.github.io/_pages/about-me.markdown

 First of all, I think we all feel that the world is super fucking complicated.

 As I worked for different organizations of different sizes and with different people and cultures, the true size of the complexity at hand showed itself.
-And, since I've working on both the big picture(Project Management) and details(Engineering), I can assure you that it's even more complicated than you imagine.
+And, since I've worked on both the big picture(Project Management) and details(Engineering), I can assure you that it's even more complicated than you imagine.

 The details are nearly infinite, and the big picture is also nearly infinite, as it's harder to ignore the 4th dimension(time) when doing business plans as it is when writing code(in fact, the best engineers also take time seriously into account, but they don't have as much skin in the game, so if something goes wrong they can just leave).